Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Remnants of horror in Podgórze, the Jewish ghetto

-Surrounding Schindler's Factory is what remains of one of the most horrific places that existed in Kraków during World War II: the Jewish ghetto.
+Surrounding the Schindler Factory is what remains of one of the most horrific places that existed in Kraków during the Second World War: the Jewish ghetto.
 The Nazis sent more than 15,000 people there to, in their words, 'cleanse the city of Jews'.
 To isolate them, they built a wall around the 30 streets where the deportees lived in overcrowded conditions.

 Podgórze, the name of the neighbourhood that housed the ghetto, has its centre in Bohaterów Square.
 A monument of 60 chairs has been erected there to commemorate the Jews who were moved to the area.

-On Lwowska Street and Limanowskiego Street you can see the few remnants of the wall that once surrounded the Jewish ghetto.
+On Lwowska Street and Limanowskiego Street you can see the few remains of the wall that once surrounded the Jewish ghetto.

 Enter a hero's shop: the Eagle's Pharmacy